zalcala/Mortician/README.md

 ## Configuration

-All key parameters (sample rate, FFT size, number of bands, UDP IP/port, etc.) are set in `config.py`.
+All key parameters (sample rate, FFT size, number of bands, UDP IP/port, etc.) are set in `config.py`, which loads values from a `.env` file in the project root.
+Edit `.env` to customize your setup.

 ---